luciotato/LiteScript/devel/source-v0.8/Grammar.lite.md

 `ObjectLiteral: '{' NameValuePair* '}'`

 Defines an object with a list of key value pairs.
 This is a JavaScript-style definition.
+For LiteC (the Litescript-to-C compiler), a ObjectLiteral crates a `Map string to any` on the fly.

 `x = {a:1,b:2,c:{d:1}}`